sharetribe/flex-docs/src/docs/ftw-introduction/ftw-customization-checklist/index.md

 updated: 2019-10-23
 category: ftw-introduction
 ingress:
-  This guide lists the important things to go through when customizing Flex Template for Web (FTW).
+  This article provides a reference list of common customisations to aid you in development.
 published: true
 ---

-Here is a list of things to update and check when starting to customize FTW.
+The template provides a great starting point for developing your marketplace.
+This article provides a reference list of articles and guides you can use when you start customising your marketplace's visual appearance, content and configurations.

-## 1. Customize visual styles
+## Customize visual styles

 - Marketplace colors:
   [How to customize FTW styles](/ftw/how-to-customize-ftw-styles/)